Editions of Dungeons & Dragons: Advanced Dungeons & Dragons 2nd Edition

 In 1987, a small team of designers at TSR led by David "Zeb" Cook began work on the second edition of the AD&D game, which would be completed almost two years later.
 In 1989, Advanced Dungeons & Dragons 2nd Edition was published, featuring new rules and character classes.

 By the end of its first decade, AD&D had expanded to several rulebooks, including three collections of monsters (Monster Manual, Monster Manual II, Fiend Folio), and two books governing character skills in wilderness and underground settings.
 Gygax had already planned a second edition for the game, which would also have been an update of the rules, incorporating the material from Unearthed Arcana, Oriental Adventures, and numerous new innovations from Dragon magazine in the Player's Handbook and Dungeon Master's Guide and would have consolidated the Monster Manual, Monster Manual II and Fiend Folio into one volume.
 Initially, the 2nd edition was planned to consolidate the game, but more changes were made during development, while still aiming at backwards compatibility with 1st edition.

 The release of AD&D 2nd Edition corresponded with important policy changes at TSR.
-An effort was made to remove aspects of the game which had attracted negative publicity, most notably the removal of all mention of demons and devils, although equivalent fiendish monsters are included, renamed tanar'ri and baatezu, respectively.
+An effort was made to remove aspects of the game which had attracted negative publicity, most notably the removal of all mention of demons and devils, although these fiendish monsters were renamed tanar'ri and baatezu, respectively.
 Moving away from the moral ambiguity of the 1st edition AD&D, the TSR staff eliminated character classes and races like the assassin and the half-orc, and stressed heroic roleplaying and player teamwork.
 The target age of the game was also lowered, with most 2nd edition products being aimed primarily at teenagers.

 The game was again published as three core rulebooks which incorporated the expansions and revisions which had been published in various supplements over the previous decade.
 However, the Monster Manual was replaced by the Monstrous Compendium, a loose-leaf binder in which every monster is given a full page of information.
 It was the intention that packs of new monsters (often setting-specific) could be purchased and added to the binder without the expense or inconvenience of a separate book, allowing the book to be updated and customized as needed.
 This format proved highly susceptible to wear and tear, however, and presented difficulties in keeping alphabetic order when pages had been printed with monsters on each side.
 Subsequently, the loose leaf formatting was abandoned and the Compendium as a core book was replaced by single-volume hardcover Monstrous Manual in 1993, collecting popular monsters from the Compendium.
 The edition also greatly increases the power of dragons, in order to counter the impression of relative weakness of the game's titular monster.